Liberal Studies Program > Courses and Requirements > LSP 200 Course Descriptions

-Benjamin Epstein, Political Science
+Various, Political Science

 This class explores the historical and contemporary role of racial and ethnic minority groups in the American political system.
 We will focus on how race and ethnicity has been constructed both socially and historically and on the political realities of, and relationships between these groups.
 We will relate these groups to the institutions, political parties, voting coalitions, representatives, and public policies, which make up much of American politics.
 At the same time we will look at the impact of racial and ethnic politics on individuals and communities in order to root our discussions in real-world effects and an increasingly diverse American society.
 We will also be focusing on the impact of the Obama presidency and Trump Presidency on racial and ethnic politics in America.
 How did Obama’s election affect issues of race and ethnicity?
 What role did racial, religious, and immigration issues affect the Trump victory and what are have been some of the effects of Trump's first term in office?
 Finally, public policy issues will be discussed and debated including, but not limited to immigration, law enforcement, profiling, Black Lives Matter, and affirmative action.
-Many of our readings as well as important announcements and course related links will be available on our class website, class blog, and through e-mails during the quarter.

 Erin MacKenna, Writing, Rhetoric & Discourse